Division of Academic Affairs

 Independent Studies for Credit

-Policy on Credit for Internships—The College of Arts and Sciences
+Policy on Credit for Internships—The College of Arts

 No internship automatically earns academic credit.
 Students who want academic credit for an internship should contact the director of undergraduate studies in a relevant academic department or curriculum before beginning the internship and must complete an internship course in that academic unit.
 Not all departments and curricula offer internship courses.